After you apply

 When a decision has been made

-We will contact you by email or letter when a decision is made.
-If we have offered you a study place, we will provide you with either an official electronic offer letter or hard copy offer letter (postgraduate research only) detailing any conditions and the amount payable for the tuition fees.
+We will contact you by email when a decision is made.
+If we have made you an offer, we will provide you with an official electronic offer email, containing important information about your offer and studying at the University.

-If you have been unsuccessful in gaining an offer of a place on one of our programmes we will write to you and let you know the reason why.
+If you have been unsuccessful in gaining an offer of a place on one of our programmes we will email you and let you know the reason why.

 Types of Offer